Caca Boudin: Funny French bad words 🤬 kids love to say in France

 • Get out, you fleabag.
 Or move you fleabag.

-15) POUÊT POUÊT CAMEMBERT = Beep Beep Camembert
+POUÊT POUÊT CAMEMBERT = Beep Beep Camembert

 \Pwèt Pwèt-Cam-mom-Bear\

 Pouêt-pouêt is not a real word.
-It’s a French onomatopoeia for Honk-honk or beep-beep, and Camembert is the round cheese that looks similar to brie cheese
+It’s a French onomatopoeia for Honk-honk or beep-beep, and Camembert is the round cheese that looks similar to brie cheese.

-This childish schoolyard burn is a not-so-subtle way to tell someone to shut up.
-In English it has the same effect as the sing-song way kids say “Neener neener neener neeeeener!” or “Ha ha ha ha haaaa! ”
+In English, it has the same effect as the sing-song way kids say, “Neener neener neener neeeeener!” or “Ha ha ha ha hahaaa! ”

 Pouet-pouet-camembert-hand-gesture